Skip to content

 LiveQuery Serverless Support

-Vercel is a serverless platform, as such we can't use it to maintain an active subscription channel for our live query, and we'll need to use a 3rd party provider for that.
+Any serverless platform can't be used to maintain an active subscription channel for our live query, we'll need to use a 3rd party provider for that.

 In this demo, we'll use ably.com Follow these steps only if you want to use liveQuery in the app